 Animal Management The newest edition to The Living Rainforest’s ever developing education program!
 This course is designed for college or university students wishing to progress into the exciting world of animal management and care.
 The students will join The Living Rainforest’s experienced team of animal keepers for a half day’s worth of essential learning outcomes for exotic […]

 Keeper Experience Book an unforgettable experience up close and personal with the animals at the Living Rainforest Have you ever wondered if monkeys really do like bananas or if sloths can eat upside-down?
 Book an experience with us today and find out the facts for yourself.
-Each of our experiences gives you the […]
+Each of our experiences gives you the opportunity […]

 The Living Rainforest has planned a full schedule of daily events to help visitors get the most from their visit …